-Kevin Murphy serves as Carr Maloney’s managing attorney and has earned a reputation as an effective advocate and litigator.
+Kevin Murphy serves as Carr Maloney’s managing partner and has earned a reputation as an effective advocate, counselor, and litigator.
 Kevin concentrates his practice in the areas of commercial litigation, estate and trust disputes, construction litigation and professional liability defense, especially the defense of accountants, lawyers, architects, brokers and fiduciaries.
 He has over three decades of experience in trial and appellate courts, and in arbitrations and mediations.
 In addition, Kevin has represented numerous clients in governmental and congressional investigations.
+Kevin also counsels many clients on business and risk management issues, and drafts and negotiates contracts.
 His clients include corporations, corporate fiduciaries, beneficiaries and legatees, financial institutions, accounting firms, law firms, architects, contractors, and developers.

 Kevin has been the lead attorney in many reported court decisions – several setting important legal precedents.
 Examples include: